Bad Gas Pump Habits That Cost You Hundreds Each Year

 Gas prices fluctuate depending on the day of the week.
 The beginning of the week typically has cheaper gas prices compared to the weekend.
 So if you’re starting to get low on gas, don’t wait until Friday or Saturday to fuel back up.

 It may be more convenient to go to the gas station nearest your house, but that doesn’t mean you’re getting the best deal.
 There are a wide range of gas price apps and websites to help you locate the cheapest gas in your area.

 Major gas chains like Circle K, Exxon Mobil, Shell and others offer fuel reward programs that can save you money every time you fuel up.
 If you regularly get your gas at the same station, this might be a good option for you to consider.

 Buying Premium Gasoline

 Premium gasoline can cost 30 percent or more than regular gasoline.
 That extra cost is often without any added benefit, according to the Federal Trade Commission.
-Drivers waste more than $2 billion on premium gasoline in 2015, according to AAA.
+Drivers wasted more than $2 billion on premium gasoline in 2015, according to AAA.

 Not Inflating Tires Properly

 Inflating tires at a gas station usually costs money, but it’s still a good idea to check your tires when fueling up and adding air if needed.
 Driving with under-inflated tires will greatly depreciate your gas milage.

 Many credit cards allow you to choose perks that work best for you, like cash back incentives at gas stations and grocery stores.
 Check what yours offer.